-Yavapai Point-This point is the most accessible from the hotel.
+Yavapai Point-This point is easily accessible from the hotel.
 Only one mile by footpath, and three miles by bridle path or automobile road.
-From Yavapai a view may be had of Kaibab Suspension Bridge and Phantom Ranch.
-For those who prefer to drive rather than walk or ride cars are available in the afternoon.
+From Yavapai a view may be had of Suspension Bridge and Phantom Ranch.
+For those who prefer to drive rather than walk or ride, cars are available in the afternoon.
 Individual rate, \$1.

-Hopi Point-El Tovar to Hopi Point, two miles west, and back; first trip starts at 10.00 a.m.; rate, \$1.00.
-Second trip leaves at 2.00 p.m.; rate, \$1.00.
-Third trip leaves at an hour timed to reach the point before sunset; rate, \$1.50.
+Hopi Point-El Tovar to Hopi Point, two miles west, and back.
+First trip leaves at 1.30 p.m.; rate, \$1.50.
+Last trip leaves at an hour timed to reach the point before sunset; rate, \$1.50.